jasmirmd/etch-a-sketch/README.md

 # Etch a Sketch
-Fourth project following the course of the odin project, an etch a sketch program.
+Fourth project following the course of [The Odin Project](https://www.theodinproject.com), an etch a sketch program.

 ## Live Demo: